MJUrian-Learner/TemplateVaults/clerk-custom-flows/README.md

 # Clerk Custom Flows

-A custom-built authentication flow using Clerk and Next.js, designed for developers who want full control over the user experience and logic, beyond what Clerk's prebuilt components offer.
+A custom-built authentication flow using Clerk, Next.js, and Shadcn, designed for developers who want full control over the user experience and logic, beyond what Clerk's prebuilt components offer.

 ---